Political messages of Dr. Seuss: The Sneetches

-The Sneetches, written in 1953, has many undertones of opposition to anti-Semitism, along with opposition to racial and religious bigotry in general.
+The Sneetches, written in 1953, has many undertones of opposition to antisemitism, along with opposition to racial and religious bigotry in general.
 The story of the Sneetches is about yellow, bird-like creatures, with some who have green stars on their stomachs, and others without.
 The "in" crowd are those who have the stars, and they look down on those who do not have it.
 This discrimination even runs in their children.
 One day, a man named McBean comes to town with a machine to give those without a star, a star, with a "star-on machine" for the cost of three dollars.
 The original Sneetches with the stars are angered because they no longer have a way to show that they are better than those without.
 McBean comes up with the solution in the form of a star-off machine that will take the stars off the stomach of the Sneetches for the cost of ten dollars.
 This way, they can differentiate themselves once again and regain their superiority.
-But after the original plain-belly Sneetches go through the star-off machine too, it gets a little out of hand with all the Sneetches changing back and forth from having a star and not having a star to the point that, "until neither the Plain nor the Star-Bellies knew / Whether this one was that one or that one was this one / Or which one was what one or what one was who".
+But after the original plain-belly Sneetches go through the star-off machine too, it gets out of hand with all the Sneetches changing back and forth from having a star and not having a star to the point that, "until neither the Plain nor the Star-Bellies knew / Whether this one was that one or that one was this one / Or which one was what one or what one was who".

 Both groups quickly run out of money and McBean leaves town.
 After he leaves, the Sneetches come to realize that neither the "plain-belly" or "star belly" is superior over the other.
 There are clear lessons of anti-discrimination and anti-racism throughout the story, with even the star implying a political message.
-It was inspired by the yellow Star of David that the Jews were required to wear on the clothing to identify them to the Nazis.
+It was inspired by the yellow Star of David that the Jews were required to wear on their clothes to identify them to the Nazis.